SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2019-01-19-Web-API-versioning-using-the-NuGet-packages-from-Microsoft.markdown

 }
 ```

 This is all you need to enable versioning.
-The 2 options set in this snippet ensure that your current API will act as version 1.0 and that everyone that calls your service without a version querystring receives that version.
+The 2 options set in this snippet ensure that your current API will act as version 1.0 and that everyone that calls your service without a version query string receives that version.
 (If you use Swagger documentation via Swashbuckle you will need extra configuration to ensure Swagger file generation keeps working.
 See the "Setup versioning for Swagger documentation using the Swashbuckle NuGet package" section later in this post.)

-In my [WebApiExamples GitHub repository](https://github.com/SamanthaNeilen/WebApiExamples " WebApiExamples GitHub repository ") I have an API endpoint on the route <span class="link-style">https://localhost:44314/api/routingapi/123</span>.
+In my [WebApiExamples GitHub repository](https://github.com/SamanthaNeilen/WebApiExamples " WebApiExamples GitHub repository "), I have an API endpoint on the route <span class="link-style">https://localhost:44314/api/routingapi/123</span>.
 After adding the versioning configuration, this API is still available and responding to that address.
-Next I can call <span class="link-style">https://localhost:44314/api/routingapi/123?api-version=2.0</span>.
+Next, I can call <span class="link-style">https://localhost:44314/api/routingapi/123?api-version=2.0</span>.
 Since I did not define a version 2.0 (at this point), I will receive the automatic error generated from the versioning package as shown below.

 ```json
 {"error":{"code":"UnsupportedApiVersion","message":"The HTTP resource that matches the request URI 'https://localhost:44314/api/routingapi/123' does not support the API version '2.0'.","innerError":null}}
 ```

-I can now add a RouteApiV2Controller with a new interface to listen to the same url on V2.
+I can now add a RouteApiV2Controller with a new interface to listen to the same URL on V2.
 The code for the RouteApiController (that’s listening to version 1.0 or no ApiVersion specification) and RouteApiV2Controller are shown below.

  RouteApiController: